wojtczyk/patron/README.md

 ### Use cases

 - Independent artists and creators sharing their work with the world.
-- Journalists (even anonymous), yet backable by crypto sharing independent news
+- Journalists (even anonymous), yet backable by crypto, sharing independent news
 - News curators compiling domain specific news from around the world.

 ### Features